tr-o/google-sheets-data-visualization/README.md

 ## Dependencies

 This project relies on Google Apps Script, a scripting platform developed by Google for light-weight application development in the Google Workspace ecosystem.
+Additionally, the project is supported by GPT-4, a powerful AI language model developed by OpenAI.